Family history (medicine)

 In medicine, a family history (FH or FHx) consists of information about disorders of direct blood relatives of the patient.
 Genealogy typically includes very little of the medical history of the family, but the medical history could be considered a specific subset of the total history of a family.
 Accurate knowledge of a patient's family history may identify a predisposition to developing certain illnesses, which can inform clinical decisions and allow effective management or even prevention of conditions.

-Eugenic Origins and Applications
+Eugenic origins and applications

 Early mentions of family medical histories in medical literature date from the 1840s.
 Henry Ancell mentioned inquiring about the family history of a patient in a medical case study in 1842, noting that the patient's presenting concern appears to be present in relatives and remarking on the prolific reproduction of her female relatives.
 In 1849, W.H.
-Walshe argued in a lecture at University College Hospital that in addition to a history of the presenting disease itself, a physician should also collect family history.
+Walshe argued in a lecture at University College London Hospital that in addition to a history of the presenting disease itself, a physician should also collect family history.
 Walshe's lecture does not define or justify the family history, which may suggest that taking one was already in common practice.
 However, later 19th-century physicians did provide a specific apologia for family histories and in some cases explicitly noted that they were not yet being taken routinely.